Kahmul/SoulsSpeedruns-Save-Organizer/README.md

 6. Once you are done creating your profiles you can close the **Profile Configuration** window.
 7. Back in the main window you can now choose the game and your profile(s) at the top.
 8. Start creating savefiles by pressing **Import Savestate**, or **Rightclick > Add Folder** to create folders within your profiles.
 Savefiles will be imported into the selected folder.
+9. *(Optional)* Click the cog button in the bottom right to access settings.
+You can enable global hotkeys there to conveniently work with the organizer during practice.

 ## Creating/Loading Savefiles